containerbuildsystem/osbs-docs/docs/users.rst

 Arrangement version 2 (orchestrator creates filesystem)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This arrangement is identical to version 1 except that the
+This arrangement, available since osbs-client-0.41, is identical to
+version 1 except that:

+- There is a new plugin for verifying the parent image comes from a
+  build that exists in Koji

-add_filesystem plugin runs in the orchestrator build as well.
-This is
+- The add_filesystem plugin runs in the orchestrator build as well as
-to create a single Koji "`image-build`_" task to create filesystems for
+  the worker build.
+This is to create a single Koji "`image-build`_"
-all required architectures.
+  task to create filesystems for all required architectures.

 .. _`image-build`: https://docs.pagure.org/koji/image_build/